mhvk/screens/docs/tutorials/error_analysis.rst

 This tutorial gives a demonstration of error propagation using two methods:

 - Monte Carlo sampling, using Astropy's :py:mod:`~astropy.uncertainty` module.
-- Linear error propagation, using the :py:mod:`uncertainties` package.
+- Linear error propagation, using the |uncertainties|_ package.

 For both methods, the input harmonic coefficients first need to be prepared.
 As a sanity check, we will then visualize the fitting results in the parameter